 Eat All the Food

 The food in Wroclaw is absolutely unreal.
 You can’t walk for 5 minutes without passing a stunning restaurant.
 There are also plenty of cafes, bakeries and ice-cream parlours to visit.
-So many in fact, they needed a separate post!
-Read my list of places to eat here.

 Do try some Polish specialties – Pierogi, which is a delicious, filled dumpling and Pączki (pronounced Panch-ski) which are the best damn doughnuts I have ever tasted!